Tax

 Do I need to register for HST?

-Generally, yes, if your business makes over $30,000 in taxable sales in a quarter or $120,000 in a year.
+Yes, if your business makes over $30,000 in taxable sales per quarter or $120,000 annually.

 How do I charge HST to customers?